 - If the method adds no task for the user, but requires specific formatting for disabled users who use screen readers, it loses ½.

 - Less spam.
-If all bots would be blocked, it gets a ✓ in the Less Spam column.
-In fact, any bot’s code can be rewritten—customised—to bypass fight spam-fighting methods, so each method gets only ½ in this column.
+If all bots would be blocked, it gets a score of 1 in the Less Spam column.
+A bot’s code can be rewritten—customised—to bypass fight spam-fighting methods, so most methods gets only ½ in this column.

 - Total.
 The sum of a row’s Simple, Easy, Quick, Accessible, and Less Spam scores.

 As you learn of additional spam-fighting methods, you can use the above approach to rate whether the method is Simple, Easy, Quick, and Accessible.
 Feel free to add columns to rate other attributes that are important to your site-visitor experience.
 You can also define your own scoring rubric, and then see if you reach the same conclusions.

 It’s no surprise that some spam-fighting methods perform poorly for site visitors.
 For me, one of the surprises in these ratings was that some methods are less desirable than doing nothing, since the “do nothing” row scores high.